+- 3.5 A Firm shall establish and maintain a System of Quality Management that includes policies and procedures that address each of the following elements:

+- (a) Governance and Leadership;

+- (b) Professional Standards;

+- (c) Acceptance and continuance of Client relationships and specific Engagements;

+- (d) Resources;

-- 3.5 A Firm shall establish and maintain a System of Quality Management that includes policies and procedures that address each of the following elements: - (a) Governance and Leadership. - (b) Professional Standards. - (c) Acceptance and continuance of Client relationships and specific Engagements. - (d) Resources. - (e) Engagement performance. - (f) Information and communication. - (g) Monitoring and remediation. - 3.6 A Firm shall document its policies and procedures and communicate them to the Firm's Personnel. - 3.7 The nature and extent of the policies and procedures developed by an individual Firm to comply with this Standard will depend on various factors such as the size and operating characteristics of the Firm, and whether it is part of a Network. - 3.8 The requirements of this Standard are designed to enable a Firm to implement a System of Quality Management that achieves the requirement in paragraph 3.1 of this Standard.
+- (e) Engagement performance;

+- (f) Information and communication; and

+- (g) Monitoring and remediation.

+- 3.6 A Firm shall document its policies and procedures and communicate them to the Firm's Personnel.

+- 3.7 The nature and extent of the policies and procedures developed by an individual Firm to comply with this Standard will depend on various factors such as the size and operating characteristics of the Firm, and whether it is part of a Network.

+4 Refer to Section 120 of the Code.

+- 3.8 The requirements of this Standard are designed to enable a Firm to implement a System of Quality Management that achieves the requirement in paragraph 3.1 of this Standard.
 A Firm shall consider the nature and circumstances of the Firm or its Engagements and: - (a) comply with each requirement of this Standard unless the requirement is not relevant to the Firm; and - (b) consider whether there are particular matters or circumstances that require the Firm to establish policies and procedures in addition to those required by this Standard. - 3.9 This Standard does not call for compliance with requirements that are not relevant.
-In the circumstances of a sole practitioner with no Staff the following requirements for policies and procedures are not applicable: - (a) for the assignment of appropriate Personnel to the Engagement Team (see paragraph 4.28): - (b) relating to Engagement performance specific to Engagement Teams and supervision and review responsibilities (see paragraph 4.38); and

-3 Refer to paragraphs R120.5 to 120.5 A6 of the Code.

-- (c) that extend to Staff in relation to compliance with Professional Standards (see paragraph 4.4) and Independence (see paragraph 4.9). - 3.10 In general, communication of quality management policies and procedures to the Firm's Personnel includes a description of these policies and procedures and the objectives they are designed to achieve, and that each individual has a personal responsibility for quality and is expected to comply with these policies and procedures.
+In the circumstances of a sole practitioner with no Staff, the following requirements for policies and procedures are not applicable: - (a) for the assignment of appropriate Personnel to the Engagement Team (see paragraph 4.28); - (b) relating to Engagement performance specific to Engagement Teams and supervision and review responsibilities (see paragraph 4.38); and - (c) that extend to Staff in relation to compliance with Professional Standards (see paragraph 4.4) and Independence (see paragraph 4.9). - 3.10 In general, communication of quality management policies and procedures to the Firm's Personnel includes a description of these policies and procedures and the objectives they are designed to achieve, and that each individual has a personal responsibility for quality and is expected to comply with these policies and procedures.
 Encouraging the Firm's Personnel to communicate their views or concerns on quality management matters recognises the importance of obtaining feedback on the Firm's System of Quality Management. - 3.11 Documentation and communication of policies and procedures for smaller Firms may be less formal and extensive than for larger Firms.